Quick Update on Loan Originator Licensing

 So if a Loan Originator did not follow the new simple rules before January 1, 2007, they can still practice business if they just complete DFI’s online application, the MU4 form and submit their fingerprints for the background check.
 As a Licensed Loan Originator who was able to take time out of my busy schedule to comply with DFI’s requirements, I’m just a little concerned and I hope this is not a trend.

-4 Responses to “Quick Update on Loan Originator Licensing”
+8 thoughts on “Quick Update on Loan Originator Licensing

 1. Reversing the original decision doesn’t do anything to help the cause of bringing credibilty to the lending industry IMO.
 It seems that loosing the restrictions on LOs by the DFI would allow for more unlicensed professionals to enter the market without any accountability.